 Djúpivogur

-They have a campsite for your camper and you can walk from there to all the local attractions.
+They have a campsite for your camper and you can easily walk to all the local attractions from the campsite.
 From the harbor you can take a ferry to Papey, a very historical island.
-Papey was settled by Irish monks from the beginning of settlement and people lived there up to 1966.
-There is a church there, a light house and a few houses there.
-Papey also has a huge colony of Puffins.
+Papey was settled by Irish monks from the beginning of settlement, and people lived there until 1966.
+Papey is home to a huge colony of puffins, a church, and a lighthouse.

-Djúpivogur also has a pretty new swimming pool you must try out.
-The installation art work called Eggin í Gleðivík by Sigurður Guðmundsson is 34 stone eggs places along the shore and is situated about a kilometer from the center of town.
+Djúpivogur also has a pretty new swimming pool you should try out.
+The installation artwork called Eggin í Gleðivík by Sigurður Guðmundsson is 34 stone eggs placed along the shore and is situated about a kilometer from the center of town.

-The village is also a bird watchers paradise and they offer tours to study both birds and seals.
+The village is also a bird watcher’s paradise, and there are tours to study both birds and seals.

 Breiðdalsvík